Akkermansia muciniphila

 Starting with strain screening and culture medium optimization, a series of optimization tests are first conducted on the culture medium to facilitate the effective proliferation and amplification of the strain.
 During the anaerobic fermentation stage, we continuously correct and optimize the fermentation conditions and strategies through time-series sampling, testing and observation.
 This process can effectively improve the stability and functionality of next-generation probiotics during mass production, providing a solid foundation for the clinical application and industrialization of the product.

-• Live bacteria form (strict anaerobic conditions must be maintained)
+• Live strains (strict anaerobic conditions required)

-• Pasteurized strains (heat treated, safe and stable)
+• Pasteurized strains (heat-treated, safe, stable)

 Potential Applications